Poolchaos/quasi/README.md

 ### This is a WebRTC video conference POC

 ```
-This app requires the following to run:
+This app requires the following serverless app to run:
 - [Quasi Server](https://github.com/Poolchaos/quasi-be)
 ```